mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 #### The Brightwater Valley (Central)

-A fertile river valley where the greatest concentration of Aehorian agriculture exists.
+A fertile river valley where the greatest concentration of Aethorian agriculture exists.
 The rivers here sparkle with natural magic, making crops grow larger and faster.

 **Climate:** Temperate, mild year-round ::
 **Dangers:** River pirates, bandits, occasional monsters from surrounding regions ::